hexchat/documentation/script_python.rst

 	:returns: String or Integer of stored setting or None if it does not exist.

 	..
-Note:: Strings of numbers are always returned as Integers.
+Note:: Strings of numbers and booleans are always returned as Integers.

 	.. versionadded:: 0.9